Ibn Arabshah

 Abu Muhammad Shihab al-Din Ahmad ibn Muhammad ibn Abd Allah ibn Ibrahim also known as Muhammad ibn Arabshah (ابن عَرَبْشَاه; 1389–1450), was an Arab writer and traveller who lived under the reign of Timur (1370–1405).

 Arabshah was born and grew up in Damascus.
-Later when Timur invaded Syria, he moved to Samarkand and later to Transoxiana.
+Later when Timur invaded Syria, he was taken prisoner, along with his mother and sister, and transported as a slave to Samarkand and later to Transoxiana.
 Arabshah later moved to Edirne and worked in the court of Sultan Mehmed I translating Arabic books to Turkish and Persian.
 He later returned to Damascus after having been absent from the city for 23 years.
 In his critical biography of Timur, Aja'ib al-Maqdur, written in Arabic, Arabshah highlighted Timur's illiteracy of Arabic and his preference for Persian literature.
 Later he moved to Egypt and died there.

 The famous Muslim scholar, Abd al-Wahhab ibn Arabshah, was his son.